 ABOUT THIS SERIES

-Seven months ago, The Maine Monitor set out to determine whether Maine’s county court system was fair and consistent from one part of the state to another.
+Our newsroom set out to determine whether Maine’s county court system was fair and consistent from one part of the state to another.
 Would someone convicted of a crime in Aroostook County get the same sentence as someone in York County?
 What seemed like a simple question turned out to be complicated by a lack of consistent data, elected district attorneys with different approaches to justice and programs that have proven to be successful for some but unavailable to others.

-Many of our stories have been based on tips from readers.
+Many of our stories have been based off a reader’s suggestion.

 Need to get in touch with our newsroom?
 We’re always happy to hear from our readers!